Nitinbabariya/quiztest-js/docs/options.md

 ## Setting quiz and question specific options

-- Quiz and question specific options can be set inside the quizdown using YAML headers.
+- Quiz and question specific options can be set inside the quiztest using YAML headers.
 - Only the option `shuffleAnswers` can be used on a question level.
 - The answers for sequence questions are always shuffled.